Epistle of Ignatius to the Smyrnaeans

-The Epistle of Ignatius to the Smyrnaeans (often simply called Smyrnaeans) is an epistle from circa 110 AD attributed to Ignatius of Antioch, a second-century bishop of Antioch, addressed to the early Christians in Smyrna.
+The Epistle of Ignatius to the Smyrnaeans (often simply called Smyrnaeans) is an epistle from circa 110 AD attributed to Ignatius of Antioch, a first-century bishop of Antioch, addressed to the early Christians in Smyrna.

 Composition

 Smyrnaeans is one of seven epistles attributed to Ignatius that are generally accepted as authentic.
 In the fifth century, this collection was enlarged by spurious letters.

 It is clear that Smyrnaeans was written soon before the martyrdom of Ignatius, but it is uncertain when precisely this martyrdom occurred.
 Tradition places the martyrdom of Ignatius in the reign of Trajan, who was emperor of Rome from 98 to 117 AD.
 While many scholars accept the traditional dating of Ignatius' martyrdom under Trajan, others have argued for a somewhat later date.
 Richard Pervo dated Ignatius' death to 135–140 AD, and British classicist Timothy Barnes has argued for a date some time in the 140s AD.

+J. D. Atkins finds connections with the Gospel of Luke.
+According to Mark Goodacre, the reference to “Herod the Tetrarch” and Smyrn.
+3.2 likely shows Ignatius’s knowledge of Luke.